Understanding Inheritance and Composition in PHP Object-Oriented Programming

 }

 As notification channels grow, you add more flags and nested conditionals.
+The class becomes harder to follow and each new channel requires modifying the same method.
 A composition approach scales more gracefully:

 interface Notifier